Are You Wondering If You Are A Light Spring Color Palette?

 You do have a soft appearance colorwise, but it’s not entirely true when technical resources say that your “features appear somewhat “greyed” out or toned down”.

 There are people with a grey-ish appearance, but their blue eyes definitely stand out.

 They are somewhat muted, but in general, you can clearly see that the color of the eyes does stand out from the whole picture of your colors.

 Your true colors are “muted”, but if you add perfect soft spring color to your features (or at least one f them) will definitely stand out.
 With the right palette, your features will be enhanced!

-My advice to you is not to put so much attention to these “technicalities” and just go along with a simpler explication of what your palette is.
+My advice to you is not to pay so much attention to these “technicalities” and just go along with a simpler explanation of your palette.

 The Features Of Light Spring Color Palette